 A subquery is simply a query expression in brackets.
 A query expression is usually a complete SELECT statement and is discussed in the rest of this chapter.
 A scalar subquery returns one row with one column.
 A row subquery returns one row with one or more columns.
 A table subquery returns zero or more rows with one or more columns.
 The distinction between different forms of subquery is syntactic.
 Different forms are allowed in different contexts.
-If a scalar subquery or a row subquery return more than one row, an exception is raised.
-If a scalar or row subquery returns no row, it is usually treated as returning a NULL.
+If a scalar subquery returns no row, it is usually treated as returning a NULL.
 Depending on the context, this has different consequences.

 '''

 <scalar subquery> ::= <subquery>

-'''

-'''

 <row subquery> ::= <subquery>

 ::= <subquery>

 <subquery> ::= <left paren> <query expression> <right paren>

 '''